 The Ajanta Caves

 The UNESCO World Heritage Site of the Ajanta Caves is around 106 km from here.
 These 30 rock-cut caves are dedicated to Buddhism, depicting Viharas and Chaitya Grihas.
-5 of these are Buddhist cathedrals and the remaining 25 are monasteries.
+5 of these are Buddhist cathedrals, and the remaining 25 are monasteries.
 These caves date back to the 2nd century.
-Carved in 2 phases, these caves are a masterpiece of Indian art and Buddhist religious art containing figurines of Lord Buddha and Jataka tales.
+These caves are a masterpiece of Indian and Buddhist religious art, containing the figurines of Lord Buddha and Jataka tales.
+Read more.

 The Ellora Caves

-Built between the 5th and 10th century, the Ellora Caves are listed in UNESCO World Heritage Sites.
-Located at a distance of 30 km from Aurangabad, these caves are dedicated to Hinduism, Jainism as well as Buddhism.
-A total of 43 caves, out of these 12 are Buddhist caves, 17 are Hindu caves and 5 are Jain caves.
+Built between the 5th and 10th centuries, the Ellora Caves are listed as UNESCO World Heritage Sites.
+Located at a distance of 30 km from Aurangabad, these caves are dedicated to Hinduism, Jainism, and Buddhism.
+Of the 43 caves, 12 are Buddhist, 17 are Hindu, and 5 are Jain caves.
 These caves are known for their beautiful carvings.

 Baradari Iwaz Khan Aqueduct

-Baradari Iwaz Khan Aqueduct, in ruins today, is a major tourist attraction and a place of interest of romantic couples.
-The ruined walls of the structure are a proof of the attack by the Maratha rulers.
-Baradari Iwaz Khan Aqueduct is a beautiful piece of architecture, attracting tourists from everywhere.
+Baradari Iwaz Khan Aqueduct, in ruins today, is a significant tourist attraction and a place of interest for romantic couples.
+The ruined walls of the structure are proof of the attack by the Maratha rulers.
+Beautiful architecture, like the Baradari Iwaz Khan Aqueduct, attracts tourists everywhere.

 Bibi ka Maqbara

-Bibi ka Maqbara was constructed in 1679 AD by the son of Aurangzeb, in the memory of Rabia, his mother.
-The design of this construction, designed by Ata Ullah was inspired from the Taj Mahal.
-This sandstone memorial has a marble dome and has plastered walls.
-The enclosure of the memorial is octagonal in shape.
+The Bibi ka Maqbara was constructed in 1679 AD by the son of Aurangzeb in the memory of Rabia, his mother.
+The design of this construction, designed by Ata Ullah, was inspired by the Taj Mahal.
+This sandstone memorial has a marble dome and plastered walls.
+The enclosure of the monument is octagonal.

-Now almost in ruins, the Naukonda Palace was then occupied by Nizam Ali Khan when he was in Aurangabad.
-The complex of this palace consists of a number of interesting structures including 5 Zananas, a Masjid, A Kachahri, Dewan-i-Khas and Dewan-i-Am.
+Now almost in ruins, the Naukonda Palace was occupied by Nizam Ali Khan when he was in Aurangabad.
+This palace's complex consists of several interesting structures, including 5 Zananas, a Masjid, A Kachahri, Diwan-i-Khas, and Diwan-i-Am.
 Every section of this palace has a water tank and a garden.
 The Hamam in the central part is in a good state.

-Sunheri Mahal was commissioned by a Bandalkand chief who was accompanying Auranzeb into the Deccan Region.
-Placed in Paharsingpura suburbs of Aurangabad, this construction is in lime and stone.
-Located on an elevated platform, this palace has beautiful paintings on the walls, which were once in gold, but now is almost in ruins.
+Sunheri Mahal was commissioned by a Bandalkand chief to accompany Auranzeb into the Deccan Region.
+This construction is in lime and stone in the Paharsingpura suburbs of Aurangabad.
+Located on an elevated platform, this palace has beautiful paintings on the walls, which were once in gold but are now almost in ruins.

-Killa Arak was commissioned by Aurangzeb in the year 1692.
-It was a lavish palace, which is now in ruins but still charms the visitors.
-This palace has 4 entry gates and a Nakar Khana for the musicians along with the Jumma Masjid and the Darbar Hall.
+Aurangzeb commissioned Killa Arak in 1692.
+It was a lavish palace, which is now in ruins but still charms its visitors.
+This palace has 4 entry gates, a Nakar Khana for the musicians, the Jumma Masjid, and the Darbar Hall.
 The room where the throne of Aurangzeb was placed was amidst a well-manicured garden.